1. Why command line?

 cmk

 For Nagios as well as for the CMC, it is fundamental that the number of hosts, services and other objects always remains static during the operation, and that this number can only be altered through the generation of a new configuration, followed by a reloading of the core.
-With Nagios a restart of the core is also needed.
+With Nagios, this requires a restart of the core.
 The CMC has a very efficient function for the reloading of its configuration during active processing.

 The following table highlights important differences between the configurations of both cores: